Email this pageMunicipal Internships

 To date, 46 interns have participated with many now working in senior positions in the municipal sector across Ontario.
 The program has expanded and is accepting more interns this year.

 Municipal Finance Internship

-Now in its third year, the Municipal Finance Internship was developed to attract and train the next generation of municipal finance leaders for Ontario’s local government sector.
+Now in its fourth year, the Municipal Finance Internship was developed to attract and train the next generation of municipal finance leaders for Ontario’s local government sector.